-Note that the NVP period does not necessarily require a new timer to be implemented.
+Note that the pipeACK Sampling Period and the NVP period do not necessarily require a new timer to be implemented.
 An alternative is to record a timestamp when the sender enters the NVP.
 Each time a sender transmits a new segment, this timestamp may be used to determine if the NVP period has expired.
-If the period expires, the sender may take into account how many units of the NVP period have passed and make one reduction (as defined in section 4.3.2) for each NVP period.
+If the period expires, the sender may take into account how many units of the NVP period have passed and make one reduction (as defined in Section 4.4.3) for each NVP period.